 Bed and Breakfast is an Italianate Villa with a large central cupola on

 its roof.
 It is also open for touring (check their site for details),

 in the Historic American Building Survey.

-Italianate villa.
-It features a 4 story spiral staircase that
+also evokes the spirit of an Italianate villa.
+Inside a 4 story spiral staircase

-leads up to a belvedere and a panoramic view the city and its lakes.
+climbs up to a belvedere with a panoramic view of the city and its lakes.